masonwyatt23/policy-summarizer/replit.md

   - Added Enter key support to authentication forms - users can now press Enter to submit login/register forms
   - Wrapped both login and register forms in proper form elements with onSubmit handlers for better UX
   - Updated PDF footer to show website instead of firm name and moved signature content lower on left side
-  - Fixed OCR timeout issues in deployment by disabling OCR processing in production environments
-  - Added deployment environment detection to prevent resource-intensive OCR operations
-  - Enhanced fallback content for image-based PDFs with clear user guidance for document conversion
-  - Optimized OCR processing for local environments with reduced page limits and better timeout handling
+  - Optimized OCR processing for both local and deployment environments:
+    - Deployment: Process 2 pages at 150 DPI with 3-minute conversion timeout and 2-minute per page OCR timeout
+    - Local: Process 3 pages at 200 DPI with 1-minute conversion timeout and 45-second per page OCR timeout
+    - Added comprehensive error logging and timing information for better debugging
+    - Enhanced buffer size to 50MB for large image processing
+    - Improved error handling to preserve partial OCR results in deployment
+    - Better environment detection (only checks NODE_ENV=production or REPLIT_DEPLOYMENT=1)

 ## Changelog
 - July 01, 2025.
 Initial setup